Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 What is a DAC?

-To understand what a DAC (digital-to-audio converter) does, you have to first understand how the human ears work.
+To understand what a DAC (digital to analog converter) does, you have to first understand how the human ears work.

 The human hearing apparatus consists of three components: